opendocsg/slw-judgments-backfill/2018_SGCA_82/report.md

 **Our decision**

-14     A court faced with an application for extension of time should consider four factors: (a) the length of the delay; (b) the reasons for the delay; (c) the chances of the appeal succeeding if time for appealing were extended; and (d) the prejudice caused to the would-be respondent if an extension of time was in fact granted: see _Lee Hsien Loong v Singapore Democratic Party and others and another suit_ [2008] 1 SLR(R) 757 (“ _Lee Hsien Loong_ ”) at [28].
+14     A court faced with an application for extension of time should consider four factors: (a) the length of the delay; (b) the reasons for the delay; (c) the chances of the appeal succeeding if time for appealing were extended; and (d) the prejudice caused to the would-be respondent if an extension of time was in fact granted: see _Lee Hsien Loong v Singapore Democratic Party and others and another suit_ <span class="citation">[2008] 1 SLR(R) 757</span> (“ _Lee Hsien Loong_ ”) at [28].

 15     On the facts of this case, the primary consideration was whether Mr Ho’s intended appeal against OS 563 was so hopeless that granting an extension of time would really be an exercise in futility and a waste of time and costs.
 In our view, OS 563 had no chance of success.